obov/claude-3-7-sonnet-starter-pack/README.md

 - `prompt_with_extended_thinking_tool_use.py` - Integrates extended thinking with tool use
 - `prompt_with_extended_output_and_extended_thinking_and_streaming.py` - Showcases extended output combined with extended thinking and streaming
 - `agent_bash_and_editor_with_extended_thinking.py` - Demonstrates an agent with bash and editor capabilities using extended thinking
+- `mcp_server_local_example.py` - Demonstrates a local MCP server for weather data with Claude 3.7 Sonnet
+- `mcp_server_fetch_hosted_example.py` - Shows how to use the Fetch MCP server to retrieve web content with Claude

 ## Model Stats